Getting kids off the couch, away from screens, and into the seat.

 Phase 3’s Pump Track

-A prime example of STRONG SPOKES supporting the WHEEL is the vision of installing phase 3: The Dave Andrews’ Modular Pump Track!
-Gators has worked behind the scenes with Columbus Recs and Park for multiple years on providing central Ohio a state-of-the-art recreational pump track within GBPark.
+A prime example of STRONG SPOKES supporting the WHEEL is the vision of installing Phase 3: The Dave Andrews’ Modular Pump Track!
+Gators has worked behind the scenes with Columbus Recreation and Parks for multiple years on providing Central Ohio a state-of-the-art recreational pump track within GBPark.
 This free recreational space will be open to any and all folks and will honor a wonderful Worthington community member in the process.